SQL on FHIR

 These define sets of codes used by systems conforming to this implementation guide.

-ValueSet of all codes from SQL Dialect Codes codesystem
+ValueSet of all codes from SQL Content Type Codes codesystem

 Terminology: Code Systems